-In addition to calculating torque there are a variety of other factors that fit into the big picture of motion control design.
-Other variables you'll need to know include the balance angle, balance point and lid weight.
+In addition to calculating torque, there are a variety of other factors that fit into the big picture of motion control design.
+Other variables you'll need to know to include the balance angle, balance point, and lid weight.

 There are other surprising factors that go beyond the hinge itself:

 The Supporting Cast